monero-project/monero/README.md

         cd monero

 * If you would like a specific [version/tag](https://github.com/monero-project/monero/tags), do a git checkout for that version. eg. 'v0.13.0.0'.
-If you dont care about the version and just want binaries from master, skip this step:
+If you don't care about the version and just want binaries from master, skip this step:

         git checkout v0.13.0.4